 Final thoughts: Why use a Pure ceramic frypan

-With no toxins or metals in the 100% ceramic range, you get a pure taste.
+With 100% ceramic range, you get a pure taste.
 There are no metals to taint the taste and you get to enjoy the wholesomeness of the food instead.
-The Xtrema 100% ceramic cookware I write about is especially a healthy choice in cookware, although it will cost you more than most metal cookware.
+The Xtrema 100% ceramic cookware I write about is a great choice in cookware, although it will cost you more than most metal cookware.